Alan-Cha/multiple-endpoints-article/README.md

 Later on, we will also describe how modify the configuration in order to do automatically launch similar tests for a gRPC application.

-# Automatic performance testing for single endpoint
+# Automatic performance testing for multiple endpoints

 ### Download Iter8 CLI